aricglanville/aricglanville.github.io/budgethero.md

 11. API Testing - Postman
 12. Team Collaboration - Discord

-The way that our budgeting app wors is slightly different than others currently on the market.
-We wanted to implement a system that would allow members within a household to share bills either based on income percentage or a specific value amount.

-The way that it works is each user of the program havean individual login that will access their personal budget profile where they can manage bank accounts, transactions, budget items, and produce reports, with all of these items only visible to that specific user.
+The way that the app works is each user of the program has an individual login that accesses their personal budget profile where they can manage bank accounts, transactions, budget items, and produce reports, with all of these items only visible to that specific user.
 Within their personal user dashboard they can also elect to create a household.
 When creating a household, the creator is able to invite other users of the budget application to join their household by giving them a unique join code to enter from their dashboard.
 Once a household has been created, hosuehold members will then be able to add bills/transactions that are shared among all members of the household.
 When creating a shared bill, the user is able to specify which household members will be included on that bill and whether the bill will be split based on the difference of each members income percentage or by a specific amount.
 After the bill creation has been completed, the bill will show up in the shared household tab that all members have access to.
 In this household tab each user can see the total amount of the bill and whether or not a member has paid their portion of it (they will not be able to see how much that member paid though).
 Along with this, each household member will also have a budget category created in their own private budget page containing all of the bill items reflecting the amount they owe.
 To pay towards a bill, the user will simply create an transaction, selecting that bill from the category drop down, and allocating funds from their selected bank account.
 This will reflect on the bill item in their personal budget page as well as the shared household page.

 Within each users personal dashboard there are a few tabs for different types of budget tracking they can perform.